-Located in the eastern part of the mighty Rocky Mountains in El Paso County, this beautiful Colorado city features fantastic mountain views, incredible rock formations and landscapes, scenic hiking trails, and plenty of historic sites and treasures.
+Located in the eastern part of the mighty Rocky Mountains in El Paso County, this beautiful Colorado city features fantastic mountain views, incredible rock formations and landscapes, scenic hiking trails, and plenty of historical sites and treasures.

-- Packing List for Colorado Springs: Here’s What To Bring
+- Packing List for Colorado Springs

 - Colorado Springs Travel Tips

-- When to Visit Colorado Springs
+- Best Time to Visit Colorado Springs

 - How to Get to Colorado Springs